 Is it possible to get rid of malware?

 In most cases, it’s possible to remove malware and restore your device to normal.
+You can follow the steps in our expert guide for removing malware from your Mac or Android device.

-Some malware, however, can be very difficult to remove once it’s gotten its hooked into a system.
+Some malware, however, can be very difficult to remove once it’s gotten its hooks into a system.
 A malware removal tool is the easiest and most reliable way to ensure that malware is gone for good.
 They’re specially designed to automatically detect malware and excise it from your device.

 Keep your devices safe from malware